 <Portrait of W.E.B.
 Du Bois>Caption: Portrait of W.E.B.
 Du Bois, 1919.
 Photo taken by C.M.
 Battey.

 William Edward Burghardt Du Bois is the most significant critical writer on race and culture in the twentieth century.
 Du Bois characterized the issue of race in the United States as ‘the problem of the color line,’ a term itself that points to the nuance of Du Bois’s thinking; the problem was not one race or the other, but the abstract barrier between races that needed to be addressed.
 Over the course of his illustrious career, Du Bois’s thinking on race evolved: from writing in the social sciences to writing political propaganda, and from thinking of the ‘Negro problem’ regionally (Philadelphia and Atlanta) to nationally and globally (‘Pan-Africanism’).
-Du Bois is popularly credited as the founder of modern civil rights movement because, co-founding the NAACP, he espoused tactics of active agitation and civil disobedience as the more effective route to gain rights and recognition.
-However, because he ultimately considered capitalism incapable of offering true equality and freedom for minorities, Du Bois’s pivot late-in-life towards Marxist ideology (he joined the Communist party in 1961) ultimately contributed to a murky legacy in the United States.
-Du Bois self-exiled to Ghana late in life, which also became his final resting place in 1963.
+Du Bois is popularly credited as the founder of modern civil rights movement because, co-founding the National Association for the Advancement of Colored People (NAACP), he espoused tactics of active agitation and civil disobedience as the more effective route to gain rights and recognition.
+However, because he ultimately considered capitalism incapable of offering true equality and freedom for minorities, Du Bois’s pivot late in life towards Marxist ideology (he joined the Communist party in 1961) ultimately contributed to a murky legacy in the United States.
+Du Bois eventually self-exiled to Ghana, which became his final resting place in 1963.

 <Image: Haiti Poster.
 Caption: Du Bois saw the oppression of all peoples of African descent as integral to the ‘problem of the color line’ in the United States.
 He engaged with, therefore, historical moments that saw such oppression overthrown, as in this play he wrote for the Federal Theater Project about the highly controversial Toussaint Louverture, leader of the Haitian Revolution: ‘Hait: A Drama of the Black Napolean,’ 1938.
 Work Projects Administration Poster Collection (Library of Congress).